nextmat/yui-rails/README.md

 I'm still in the process of deciding exactly how much of the YUI library to vendor, this will likely be evolving in early releases.

+## Credits

+Inspired by the [jquery-rails](https://github.com/rails/jquery-rails) gem by Steve Schwartz.

 ## License

-Released under the MIT license
+Released under the MIT license.

 Copyright (c) 2011 Matt Sanders